Inside Kolkata: The Scam Capital of The World

 Every day these employees commute to Sector V with other legitimate business people.
 What’s more, they rock business clothing, carry briefcases, and arrive at unassuming buildings within the area.
 Here they own desks, where they sit and carry out their 9-hour shift of cold calling victims across the globe.

-According to Jim Browning, a scam crusader, nearly 50% of Global scam calls can be tracked down to a few bland tower blocks in the capital of West Bengal.
+Jim Browning, a scam fighter, says that almost 50% of global scam calls come from a few plain tower blocks in West Bengal’s capital.
 The small area hosts upwards of 100 scam call centres.
 Though it might be only a few kilometres in diameter, if it shutdowns, about half of the scam calls throughout the world might cease.

-When officers from the Bidhannagar Cyber Crime department stormed an office block on the 4th floor of the Meridian Building in Sector V in early June, they discovered hundreds of people practising the devastating trade that leaves the vulnerable trusting with nothing.
+In early June, officers from the Bidhannagar Cyber Crime department raided an office.
+This office was on the 4th floor of the Meridian Building.
+They discovered hundreds of people involved in a harmful trade.
+This trade takes advantage of the vulnerable and leaves them with nothing.

-Some promise unsuspecting victims tech support or quick internet service, assuring them they’re from a legitimate business and only trying to help.
-Others pose as officials of renowned mobile app or software companies to install screen-sharing software on their victim’s devices.
-As such, they can hack into their bank accounts and wipe them clean.
+Some people trick unsuspecting victims with fake tech support or fast internet service.
+They claim to be from a real business and say they are just trying to help.
+Some people pretend to be officials from well-known mobile app or software companies.
+They do this to install screen-sharing software on their victims’ devices.ย As such, they can hack into their bank accounts and wipe them clean.

-Most of the high-ranking staff members arrested during the raid were aged between 21 and 36 years and were the brains behind the lucrative business.
+Most of the high-ranking staff members arrested in the raid were between 21 and 36 years old.
+They were the key people behind the profitable business.

 Over 53 People Have Been Arrested